Background pattern

 • you have severe liver problems;

-• you have a history of salpingitis (inflammation of the Fallopian tubes).
+• you have a history of salpingitis (inflammation of the fallopian tubes).

 Some women who use hormonal contraceptives like levonorgestrel have reported depression or a depressed mood.
-Depression can be severe and sometimes may induce suicidal thoughts.
+Depression can be severe and sometimes can induce suicidal thoughts.
 If you experience mood changes and depressive symptoms, contact your doctor for additional medical advice as soon as possible.

-You are advised to consult a healthcare professional if you are concerned about any problem related to emergency contraception.
+You are advised to consult a healthcare professional if you are concerned about any issues related to emergency contraception.

 If you are concerned about sexually transmitted diseases

-Other medicines andLevonorgestrel Aurovitas
+Other medications andLevonorgestrel Aurovitas

 • a treatment for HIV (ritonavir, efavirenz).